-Using the Ethile A STEP-BY-STEP GUIDE
+USING THE 3(D) GUIDE-A STEP-BY-STEP GUIDE

-Evaluate Your Students' Media Use Habits
+Step One-Evaluate Your Students' Media Use Habits

 Find out how important media really is in the lives of your students.
 It will be rather eye-opening!
-We suggest using our free downloadable Media Survey (available online at www.cpyu.org/3D).
+We suggest using our free downloadable Media Survey (available online at www.cpyu.org).
 This survey allows your students to anonymously answer questions related to all areas of media usage.
 Some of their answers may surprise you.
 Let them know that you intend to use the results to help you get to know them better, and to shape your future teaching.
 Feel free to modify our CPYU Media Survey in any way you see fit in order to meet your specific needs.
 Remember, your goal here is to get a clear picture of the whens, whats, and wheres of your students' media use.